-- Signing-in and Out book - Electronic (or hard copy) diaries to be kept up to date with meeting/visit/lone working details - Agreed times and method of contact - Employees should have access and be contactable by mobile phone at all times during working hours - Employees should have alternative contact details of councillors if their line manager can't be contacted (e.g. leave).
+- Electronic (or hard copy) diaries to be kept up to date with meeting/visit/lone working details - Agreed times of work and method of contact - Employees should have access and be contactable by mobile phone at all times during working hours - Employees should have alternative contact details of councillors if their line manager can't be contacted (e.g. leave). - Site Supervisor to notify line manager when in a safe environment that work has ended